MoonMoon85/foundation-hugo/README.md

 A hugo starter file directory with ZURB Foundation 6 styling and events included.

 ## Purpose
-The idea behind this repository is to provide a base theme for building other themes.
+The idea behind this repository is to provide a base site for building other sites.

 ## Getting started
 1. Install Node & npm [Node.js](https://nodejs.org/en/)